 Takeaway tip: How is your jewellery copywriting tied together?
 Why not use a keyword generator to spark some imaginative concepts?

 Not only does the jewellery copywriter at Van Cleef & Arpels hint at the brand’s rich heritage, but they also offer a variety of styling suggestions.
-This inspires the reader to start pairing the clips with pieces or outfits they already own, meaning your already halfway into their wardrobe before you’ve even finished your sentence.
+This inspires the reader to start pairing the clips with pieces or outfits they already own, meaning you’re already halfway into their wardrobe before you’ve even finished your sentence.

 Takeaway tip: Prompt the reader to consider where they might wear the piece – perhaps at the opera, on a cruise, or even on a romantic date night under the Tuscan stars…